TateEller/FatAlbertBoxes/Glossary.md

 **Blueprint**
 : The shape created by the SVG file upon its creation.

+**Baseplate**
+: The bottom piece of the box design.
+It is slightly larger than the other sides and includes holes instead of tabs for assembly.

 **Dimensions**
 : The length, width, heighth, and depth of the desired box.